mythril-forge/vanilla-spells/spells/level-5/modify-memory.md

 ## Description
 You attempt to reshape another creature's memories.
-One creature that you can see must make a Wisdom saving throw.
+One creature that you can see must make a Wisdom Saving Throw.
-If you are fighting the creature, it has advantage on the saving throw.
+If you are fighting the creature, it has advantage on the Saving Throw.
 On a failed save, the target becomes **charmed** by you for the duration.
 The **charmed** target is **incapacitated** and unaware of its surroundings, though it can still hear you.
 If it takes any damage or is targeted by another spell, this spell ends, and none of the target's memories are modified.